Disat/es6_module_in_practise/README.md

-This is an example of using ES6 directly
+This is an example of using ES6 module directly